ftorrenti/ftorrenti.github.io/cosmo_course.md

 Here I provide the teaching material of my Theoretical Cosmology MSc course, which I organized and gave twice at the University of Basel (in Autumn 2019 and Spring 2021).
 The lectures were heavily based on the excellent
-<a href="http://cosmology.amsterdam/education/cosmology/" target="_blank" rel="noopener noreferrer>Baumann's cosmology lecture notes</a>.
+<a href="http://cosmology.amsterdam/education/cosmology/" target="_blank" rel="noopener noreferrer">Baumann's cosmology lecture notes</a>.

 ## Introductory slides